egdalar/VoltaCraft-Images/README.md

 ## Pterodactyl/WISP Images

-Add the desired image link from below to your egg using the [instructions from above](https://github.com/Software-Noob/pterodactyl-images#pterodactyl-images).
+Add the desired image link from below to your egg using the [instructions from above]
 #### Java

 #### Java openj9